What Are The Factors Of 34

 Current Trends in Number Theory

 Number theory, including the study of factors, continues to be an active area of research.
-Recent trends focus on advanced topics such as elliptic curves, modular forms, and Diophantine equations.
+Practically speaking, recent trends focus on advanced topics such as elliptic curves, modular forms, and Diophantine equations.
 These areas build upon fundamental concepts like factors and prime numbers to explore deeper mathematical structures.

 One significant trend is the application of number theory in cryptography.
 The security of many encryption algorithms relies on the difficulty of factoring large numbers into their prime factors.
 As computational power increases, mathematicians and computer scientists are constantly developing new methods to protect sensitive information.